 10.39.7.4 SBP Response IE

 The SBP Response IE is used by the sensing initiator to send the SBP parameters and sensing control parameters as well as the status code parameters to the sensing requesting device.
-The content field of the SBP Response IE shall be formatted as shown in Figure 151..
+The content field of the SBP Response IE shall be formatted as shown in Figure 151.